 Acute promyelocytic leukemia

 A type of blood cancer known as acute promyelocytic leukemia is caused by a rearrangement (translocation) of genetic material between chromosomes 15 and 17.
 This translocation, written as t(15;17), fuses part of the PML gene from chromosome 15 with part of the RARA gene from chromosome 17.
-This mutation is acquired during a person's lifetime and is present only in certain cells.
-This type of genetic change, called a somatic mutation, is not inherited.
+This variant (also known as a mutation) is acquired during a person's lifetime and is present only in certain cells.
+This type of genetic change, called a somatic variant, is not inherited.
 The t(15;17) translocation is called a balanced reciprocal translocation because the pieces of chromosome are exchanged with each other (reciprocal) and no genetic material is gained or lost (balanced).
 The protein produced from this fused gene is known as PML-RARα.

 The PML-RARα protein functions differently than the protein products from the normal PML and RARA genes.
 The PML gene on chromosome 15 provides instructions for a protein that acts as a tumor suppressor, which means it prevents cells from growing and dividing too rapidly or in an uncontrolled way.
 The PML protein blocks cell growth and division (proliferation) and induces self-destruction (apoptosis) in combination with other proteins.
 The RARA gene on chromosome 17 provides instructions for making a transcription factor called the retinoic acid receptor alpha (RARα).
 A transcription factor is a protein that attaches (binds) to specific regions of DNA and helps control the activity of particular genes.
 Normally, the RARα protein controls the activity (transcription) of genes important for the maturation (differentiation) of immature white blood cells beyond a particular stage called the promyelocyte.
 The PML-RARα protein interferes with the normal function of both the PML and the RARα proteins.
 As a result, blood cells are stuck at the promyelocyte stage, and they proliferate abnormally.
 Excess promyelocytes accumulate in the bone marrow and normal white blood cells cannot form, leading to acute promyelocytic leukemia.More About This Health Condition

-People normally inherit one copy of the UBE3A gene from each parent, and both copies of this gene are active in many of the body's tissues.
-In certain areas of the brain, however, only the copy inherited from a person's mother (the maternal copy) is active.
+People normally inherit one copy of the UBE3A gene from each parent, and both copies of this gene are active in most of the body's tissues.
+However, in nerve cells (neurons) in the brain and spinal cord (central nervous system, only the copy inherited from a person's mother (the maternal copy) is active.
 This parent-specific gene activation results from a phenomenon called genomic imprinting.
-If the maternal copy is lost because of a chromosomal change or a gene mutation, a person will have no working copies of the UBE3A gene in some parts of the brain.
+If the maternal copy is lost because of a chromosomal change or a gene variant, a person will have no working copies of the UBE3A gene in some parts of the brain.